 in household chores: yes, yes, it's true!
 The study Flow Across Adulthood showed that 2.8% of participants reported experiencing flow doing household chores...
 (Okay, that's not very many.)

-👉 See also: What is slow llifestyle?
+👉 See also: What is slow living?

-As an antidote to distraction, the state of flow offers flow a break where the mind stops zigzagging and we emerge recharged, proud, and filled with simple joy.
+As an antidote to distraction, the state of flow offers us a break where the mind stops zigzagging and we emerge recharged, proud, and filled with simple joy.
 And to top it all off, the effects are long-lasting: reduced stress and anxiety, increased confidence, and creativity in full bloom!

 -